 We will deliver diversity & inclusivity across organisations by addressing, in the first instance the gender imbalance that exists in Northern Ireland.

-We aim over the next 3 years to have enough companies and organisations signed up to the Charter that it will be the ‘norm’ to have the Charter Mark, rather than the exception for all significant and progressive organisations and businesses in Northern Ireland.
+We aim over the next 3 years to have enough companies and organisations signed up to the Charter that it will be the ‘norm’ to have the Diversity Mark, rather than the exception for all significant and progressive organisations and businesses in Northern Ireland.

 Emma Lyttle was appointed in January 2020 in a new role as Engagement Manager.
-Emma is responsible for engaging with the Diversity Mark NI community and enabling the sharing of best practice online events, round tables, communications, ezines, and sharing of research reports to grow a learning community focused on creating diverse and inclusive workplace cultures.
+Emma is responsible for engaging with the Diversity Mark NI signatories and enabling the sharing of best practice online events, round tables, communications, ezines, and sharing of research reports to grow a learning community focused on creating diverse and inclusive workplace cultures.